harshbhaskerwar28/Care-AI/README.md

 ## 📄 **License**

-> Licensed under the MIT License.
-See the LICENSE file for more details.
+Licensed under the MIT License.
+See the [LICENSE](LICENSE) file for more details.

----

 ## 🌐 **See the Deployed Project**